 - Add 1 ½ cups of couscous, olive oil, salt, and the desired amount of raisins.
 Stir the mixture, and turn off the heat.

 - Replace the lid over the saucepan and let the mixture stand for another thirty minutes.

 - Use a fork to separate the grains as some may stick to each other in small clumps.
 This is called ‘fluffing’ and will help the mixture to attain a very light consistency.

 - Taste the couscous and add more seasonings if desired.

 - Serve warm or at room temperature.
-Couscous prepared in this way can be eaten with roasted vegetables,
+Prepared in this way it can be eaten with roasted vegetables,

 Mediterranean meats, or yogurt.
 It can also be served with bread and roasted fish.